 Use butter or oil when cooking

 Butter or oil is recommended on ceramic kitchenware.
 Avocado oil, coconut oil, and other types of fat that are tolerant to high heat also work well.
 These oils and butter will get absorbed into the food, and you won’t have any residue on the pot.
-Remember that cooking with this type of pan will require a small amount of butter or oil.
+Remember that cooking with this type of pan will require less oil or butter.

 Use low to medium heat

-Ceramic pots are better conductors of heat compared to traditional ones.
-This means that your food needs a low heat temperature to get ready.
+Ceramic coated pans are better conductors of heat compared to traditional ones.
+This means that your food needs a lower heating temperature to get ready.
 Therefore, it’s unnecessary to use high heat.

-Cooking on high heat for a prolonged period will damage your cookware because it will make food burn to the pan.
+Cooking on high heat for a prolonged period is an easy way to damage your cookware because it will make food burn to the pan.